An alternative approach to hyperbolic structures on link complements

-{\bf (ii)}\h\h Opposite boundary edge labels are equal, {\bf i.e.} in Fig. 13(ii) \( u_1 = u_3 \) and \( u_2 = u_4 \). \h\h We first observe that conclusions (i), (ii) hold for the oriented encircled tangles \( V_1 \bc V_2 \) illustrated in Fig. 16.
+\begin{proof} We first observe that conclusions (i), (ii) hold for the oriented encircled tangles \( V_1 \bc V_2 \) illustrated in Fig.\ha 16.
 This may easily be verified from the label equations associated to the 4--sided region interior to the tangle.
 For example, for \( V_1 \) we have \( u_1 = u_3 = 0 \;,\; w_1 = w_2 \;,\; w_3 = w_4 \), together with the equations

 it then follows that \( u_2 = w_3 - w_1 = u_4 \) and \(\dis w_3 = -w_1 = \frac{u_2}{2} \).
 If we switch the crossings of \( V_1 \), the edge labels marked \( 1 \) both become \( -1 \), but the result of the computation is unaffected.
-In the case of \( V_2 \), it is shown similarly that \( u_2 = u_4 \) and \(\dis w_1 = w_2 = w_3 = w_4 = -\frac{u_2}{2} \). \v\ind
+In the case of \( V_2 \), it is shown similarly that \( u_2 = u_4 \) and \(\dis w_1 = w_2 = w_3 = w_4 = -\frac{u_2}{2} \).

 Now suppose that \( T \) is an encircled, oriented tangle distinct from \( V_1 \bc V_2 \).
-Then we may form an alternating hyperbolic link \( L \) by summing \( T \) with a trivial tangle (Fig. 16).
+Then we may form an alternating hyperbolic link \( L \) by summing \( T \) with a trivial tangle (Fig.\ha 16).
 We then see that \( T \) shares its encircling link component with a copy of one of \( V_1 \bc V_2 \).
-The conclusion for \( T \) then follows from the analysis of the \( V_i \) in the previous paragraph, together with Theorem 7.3 (ii). \( \Box \). \noind
+The conclusion for \( T \) then follows from the analysis of the \( V_i \) in the previous paragraph, together with Theorem 7.3 (ii). \end{proof}